E-Invoicing in Poland - KSeF Implementation in 2026

 From 2026, issuing and receiving invoices in Poland will no longer be possible outside the Krajowy System e-Faktur (KSeF) – a mandatory, centralised e-invoicing platform developed by the Ministry of Finance.
 This change affects all VAT-registered entities in Poland, including large taxpayers, SMEs, micro-entrepreneurs, and even sole proprietors, who will all be required to issue and receive invoices in the same way, via the KSeF platform.

-To remain compliant and avoid tax risks, companies in Poland must prepare in advance by adjusting their systems, authorisations, and invoicing process to align with structured invoicing requirements.
+To remain compliant and avoid tax risks, Polish and foreign companies must prepare in advance by adjusting their systems, authorisations, and invoicing process to align with structured invoicing requirements.

 What Is National e-Invoicing System (KSeF) in Poland?